Projects

 Community mailing list on Guaranteed Safe AI

-In collaboration with FAR AI, we started a public google group mailing list dedicated to discussing AI architectures designed to have provable safety properties.
+We started a public google group mailing list dedicated to discussing AI architectures designed to have provable safety properties.

 Join the conversation